mikeswanson/PiHoleController/README.md

 ## Installing on Your Pi-hole

-Follow these steps to install the controller on your Pi-hole:
+Follow these steps to install or update the controller on your Pi-hole:

 1. Transfer the `controller.html` file to your Pi-hole: